puppetlabs/puppet_litmus/README.md

 ## Technologies used
 Just enough rake goodness to bind puppet code and bolt tasks to our will.
-Leveraging as content from the forge and existing test frameworks
+Leveraging content from the forge and existing test frameworks.

 ## Other Resources